If you fancy heading off on a self-guided Aran Islands tour / road trip, you’ve landed in the right place!

 Aran Islands tour day 2: Having the buzz on Inis Meáin and Inis Oírr

-On day 2 we’re going to take the 11:30 ferry with doolin2aranferries to Inis Meáin, float about for a bit, and then grab the 16:15 ferry across to Inis Oírr (note: these times can change, so double check their inter-island ferry timetable).
+On day 2 we’re going to take the 11:00 ferry with The Doolin Ferry Co to Inis Meáin, float about for a bit, and then grab the 16:15 ferry across to Inis Oírr (note: these times can change, so double check their inter-island ferry timetable).

 Now, this isn’t a huge amount of time to explore Inis Meáin – ideally, you’d need 1 – 2 days, but we’re working with the time that we have on this road trip.